The Other Seat

 It is time.

-Welcome to, “The Other Seat”, my six-month leadership training program for practitioners of the healing arts who are ready to make health – including relational health with other healers – our highest value.
+Welcome to, “The Other Seat”, my eleven-month leadership training program for practitioners of the healing arts who are ready to make health – including relational health with other healers – our highest value.

 By “The Other Seat”, I mean the seat where our clients typically sit in our therapy rooms.
 The seat from which we can acknowledge and celebrate our humanness.
-The seat from which we may find congruence between what we teach and what we practice, and in so doing, amplify our healing offerings to the world.
+The seat from which we may find congruence between what we teach and what we practice, and in so doing, make our healing offerings more powerful than ever before.

 I invite us as therapists to place ourselves in the seat of vulnerability – surround one another with honesty, support and permission – and start having a brave conversation to change the norms that guide our healing professions.